Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Second laws for transformations between states block-diagonal in energy eigenbases

 where $\gamma_{S_i}=\frac{e^{-\beta_i H_{S_i}}}{\tr [e^{-\beta_i H_{S_i}}]}$ and $\gamma_{S_i}^\prime=\frac{e^{-\beta_i H_{S_i}^\prime}}{\tr [e^{-\beta_i H_{S_i}^\prime}]}$, for $i=1,2$. \end{thm}

-\begin{proof} Note that the total Hamiltonian of the universe is believed to time-independent.
-Any change happening in the system Hamiltonian can be understood due to the presence of a clock system $X$.
+\begin{proof} Let us assume the total Hamiltonian of the universe is time-independent.
+Any change happening in the system Hamiltonian can then be understood due to the presence of a clock system $X$.
 The joint Hamiltonian of the system and clock system is given by

 where $\ket{t}_X$ are some orthonormal basis.
 Then a change in Hamiltonian $H(t_i) \rightarrow H(t_f)$, along with a transformation in the system state $\rho \rightarrow \sigma$, is equivalent to the change in a joint clock-system state as